SAP-samples/teched2025-AD162/README.md

 ## Requirements

-The requirements to follow the exercises in this repository are...
+The requirements to follow the exercises in this repository are.

 ## Exercises